dragon0041/Anti-reCaptcha/README.md

 - **PocketSphinx** (used as speech-to-text engine)
 - **ffmpeg** (used for audio format conversion)

-After installing requirements, you should pass your webdriver to reCaptchaV2 class then Anti-reCaptcha tries to solve the reCaptcha V2 which is in current tab of browser.
+After installing requirements, you should pass your webdriver to reCaptchaV2 class then anti-recaptcha tries to solve the reCaptcha V2 which is in current tab of browser.
 ```python
 from anti_recaptcha import reCaptchaV2